top of page

 5. Personal Records and Lists

-Documents created for personal use usually do not need notarization, such as:
+Documents created for personal use typically do not require notarization:

 • Household inventories